Airborne Satellite Weather Data

 which is also very expensive unless you already have a compatible MFD, and even then it costs a lot for the rest of the system and its installation, plus the satellite data subscription.
 These products offer a weather radar image which is geo-referenced around the aircraft position, which is a nice feature.

-The objective of this project was to find out whether a free service to individual pilots, avoiding all licensing issues, can be configured that provides METARs, TAFs, and perhaps basic weather radar, using a satellite phone linked to a tablet computer or a PDA.
+The objective of this project was to find out whether an easy solution exists that provides METARs, TAFs, and perhaps some graphical weather data, using an off the shelf satellite phone linked to a tablet computer, laptop or a PDA.

 Where does the weather data come from?

-In Europe, weather data is commercially marketed, can be very expensive if you want near real-time, and any commercial product using it has to license it.
-Worldwide METARs/TAFs have been freely available for some years (mainly from the USA) and these are redistributed all over the internet to such an extent that few care about any copyright anymore, but radar data has only recently come out on the internet, in small sanitised doses which (like share prices) are time-delayed to limit its usefulness.
+In Europe, weather data is commercially marketed, can be very expensive if you want near real-time, and any commercial service using it has to license it.
+Worldwide METARs/TAFs have been freely available for some years (mainly from the USA) and these are redistributed all over the internet to such an extent that few care about any copyright anymore, but radar data has only recently come out on the internet, in small sanitised doses which (like share prices) are time-delayed to limit usefulness.
 Meteox offers an image for much of Europe but only via a page filled with advertisements.
 Sferics data (lightning discharges) is now available free for all of Europe from several websites, collected by a network of volunteers feeding data into a server which plots it geographically.
 So, for personal use, there is enough "out there" to be useful.
+All you need is an internet connection...

 Which satellite operator?

 The principal networks are Globalstar, Immarsat, Iridium, and Thuraya.
 All the satelline phone networks offer both voice and data, and most offer both PAYG and contract tariffs.
 Iridium is probably the most commonly used network for commercial data in both aviation and ground based applications such as vehicle tracking; both MT and Avidyne above use it.
 Iridium went bust some years ago but are back up and running, with a network comprising of a large number of low earth orbit satellites.
-However, its basic data rate is just 2.4k bits/sec (around 200 bytes/sec) which costs £2/minute and its phones are £1000+.
-Iridium is evidently aware of the light aircraft market but at a hefty price.
+However, its basic data rate is just 2.4k bits/sec (around 200 bytes/sec) which costs £2/minute (dial-up) and its phones are £1000+.
+Iridium, together with other equipment manufacturers, are aggressively targeting many vertical applications including the aviation market but at a hefty price.

-Thuraya was chosen for this project, for its compact phones, best value for money, and a good data rate (9.6k dial-up or ~50k on GPRS).
+Thuraya was chosen for this project, primarily for its low price ($0.99/minute on dial-up), a good data rate (9.6k bits/sec), and compact phones.
 Thuraya is based in UAE, has cherry-picked the market by not providing worldwide coverage but instead covering a large area centred on the Middle East

 and is aggressively targeting the developing world with tariffs below traditional GSM rates.
 Their main satellite (Thuraya 2) is geostationary at 28 degrees East and therefore lies in the south easterly direction from the perspective of a European user.
 The phones run at 1525-1660MHz.
 Some technical information on Thuraya and others is here.
 The Wikipedia entry is here.

-Thuraya does mention aviation applications here but this leads to a dead link and I have not found anybody actually doing it.
+Thuraya does mention aviation applications here but this leads to a dead link and they have not responded to enquiries.

 Unfortunately, Thuraya do themselves no favours with their "customer service" which is way short of what one would expect to be supporting such an executive / professional market product.
-They take anything up to several weeks to reply to an email and many are never replied to, and faxes are totally ignored.
-However, they do monitor various internet forums for any mention of Thuraya and contact the poster if they don't like something!
+Their responses to queries or problem reports are highly selective and often nonexistent.
+Faxes are ignored.
+However, they do monitor the internet for any mention of Thuraya and contact the writer if they don't like something!
 It is also easy to find web reports from mountaineering expeditions who had a lot of Thuraya kit and found it barely usable for certain functions, notably SMS and the POP email function (this project uses neither of these features).
 I expect that this, as well as the lack of U.S. coverage, is why everybody offering "professional" products/services has gone to Iridium despite the much higher cost.

 Thuraya Costs